datarobot-community/tutorials-for-data-scientists/Quasi Experiments/README.md

 This repository contains copies of two Zepl notebooks used to demonstrate quasi-experimentation with DataRobot using Python and R. Propensity Score Matching (PSM) is the approach leveraged to conduct the quasi-experiments.
 This allows us to estimate treatment effects (i.e., causal inference) with less bias and greater accuracy than traditional regression modeling.

-For more information about PSM and the notebooks provided here, see the [accompanying article](https://community.datarobot.com/t5/blog/welcome-to-conducting-quasi-experiments-with-datarobot/ba-p/11757) in the DataRobot Community.

 ## Usage

 Make sure the required libraries are installed in your Zepl image (or in Python and R, if running directly).
 Python requires datarobot and pandas.
 R requires caret, e1071, and Matching.
 Code to install the R libraries are included in the R script and Zepl notebook; Python libraries can be installed with pip.